tsender/auto_scene_gen/documentation/creating_scenarios.md

 ## AutoScenegenScenarioBuilder

 This is the base class for creating scenarios.
-Before we can discuss the details, we must first describe how a scenario is defined.
+As mentioned above, scenarios are composed of many defining attributes.

 ## AutoSceneGenClient Node